luanpotter/shattered-wilds/docs/lexicon/Stat/Resolve.md

-Resistance to mind control, social manipulation, deceit, charm; fortitude of the mind and mental resilience.
+Resistance to mind control, social manipulation, deceit, charm, fear, and intimidation; fortitude of the mind and mental resilience.

 ## Parent Stat